ThingWerks/nfSense/README.md

   - its still an early development
   - it is designed for public access wifi, schools, or environments with heavy captive portal, speed control and bandwitch requirement.
   - it can heavily restrict internet speed but still produce a nice user experience do to bust speed modes
+  - great for Starlink and aggrigated modem/router setups, WISPs

 #### Features:
   - based on nfTables, ISC DHCP and Bind0